stett/nbody/readme.md

 # stett/nbody
-A dependency-free, multi-threaded, n-body simulator which uses the Barnes-Hut method to achieve real time.
+A dependency-free, multi-threaded, n-body simulator which uses the Barnes-Hut method.